shfunc/hud-python/README.md

 ## 1) Environments

 Wrap your software as an environment by exposing a small set of tools.
-We use FastMCP to register tool functions and (usually) run them in Docker so they’re reproducible and scalable.
+Use **HudMCP** (a tiny wrapper around FastMCP) to register tool functions and run them in Docker so they’re reproducible and scalable.
+HudMCP adds handling for docker environments plus the handy `@mcp.initialize` / `@mcp.shutdown` decorators that wrap the ends of the MCP lifecycle.

 Minimal call example (MCP client calling a local Docker image):